witsch/TracGitLocation/README.txt

-= Subversion Location =
+= Git Location =

 == Description ==

-Adds a Subversion Location link to the contextual navigation under Browse Source.
-The link points to the Subversion URL for the folder you're viewing.
+Adds a Git Location link to the contextual navigation under Browse Source.
+The link points to the Git URL for the folder you're viewing.
 This is very handy for making checkouts and such.

 == Installation ==